 4. Trust your gut

 During your consultation or your first session, ask yourself whether you feel truly comfortable with the therapist.
 Are they listening to you?
 Are they asking the right questions?
 Do you feel supported and valued?

 Don’t be afraid to be clear about what you’re looking for from therapy – you’re investing time, effort, and money into this process, and it’s important to be upfront and clear about your expectations from the start.
 If a therapist seems funny and warm, but their advice doesn’t resonate with you, don’t be afraid to look elsewhere – remember, this is a professional, and not a strictly personal relationship.
 The opposite can also be true – it’s just important that you feel a connection with your therapist and that they’re helping you make progress toward your goals

 5. Check out alternative therapy options, such as online counseling or group therapy

 Meeting a therapist in person isn’t your only treatment option.
-If you’re hesitant to travel, wary because of COVID, or are looking for a more flexible therapy option, check out services like Talkspace, which offer various choices for remote text or video counseling.
+If you’re hesitant to travel, wary of crowded waiting rooms, or are looking for a more flexible therapy option, check out services like Talkspace, which offer various choices for remote text or video counseling.
+There’s also Talkspace: Self-Guided, a self guided therapy app that users to access online therapy on-the-go and at their own pace.
 Group therapy is another great option, especially if you’re looking to build your interpersonal skills.
-Most therapists can recommend groups in your area that specialize in focusing on different issues, such as anxiety, eating disorders, or grief.
+Most therapists can recommend groups in your area that specialize in focusing on different issues, such as anxiety, eating disorders, grief, or others.